-2018 Johnson Fellow
+2023 Johnson Fellow

 About the Fellowship

-Robert Leroy "Yankee" Johnson, the first executive director of the King County Arts Commission, is credited with laying the groundwork for the Northwest's thriving public arts scene.
-He served as commission director from 1972 to 1980 and was best known for establishing King County's one percent for the arts policy.
+Robert Leroy Johnson, the first executive director of the King County Arts Commission, is credited with laying the groundwork for the Northwest's thriving public arts scene.
+He served as commission director from 1972 to 1980 and was best known for establishing King County's one percent for art policy.
 Enacted in 1973, it was one of the first programs in the country to set aside a portion of the county's capital-improvement budget specifically for public art.
 Born and raised in Schenectady, NY, and a graduate of Kansas State University, he lived a life grounded in the arts.
 He was an accomplished trumpet player and a published writer.
 He and his wife, Laurel, founded Skid Road Theater in Seattle.
 By 1979, he had established the International Earthworks Symposium.
 Artists from around the world were invited to Seattle and asked to incorporate art into rehabilitating huge tracts of local land that had been "ravaged by technology."
-The symposium resulted in the Robert Morris Earthwork in SeaTac, a terraced viewpoint that was formerly an abandoned gravel quarry, and Herbert Bayer Park in Kent.
+The Johnson Fellowship was arranged by former Americans for the Arts board member Jerry Allen, for whom Mr. Johnson was a mentor.

 The Johnson Fellow is chosen through a nomination and selection process.
 Annually, twelve individuals from across the country each nominate one artist.
 Nominators are identified who bring knowledge of and varied experiences in community-engaged arts and culture as well as familiarity with artists and culture bearers who are committed to working in and with communities.
 They are identified through research and consultation with the field.
 Nominators are invited to look regionally and nationally as well as in their own communities.